decki-id/decki-id/README.md

 <h3 align="center">Current Situation at Work</h3>

-<p align="center">Focused only on the Back End & Deployment after previously also handling the Front End.</p>
+<p align="center">Focused only on the Backend & Deployment after previously also handling the Frontend.</p>

 <h3 align="center">Current Goal</h3>